 Concrete is going to harden, shrink, and probably crack.
 Although difficult to stop, you can minimize concrete cracking with proper design, planning, and construction practices.
-ATL, a WBE certified company, offers nondestructive testing and can assist in identifying proper remediation actions, if you encounter these concrete challenges.
+ATL offers nondestructive testing and can assist in identifying proper remediation actions, if you encounter these concrete challenges.